 If the current calendar of offerings is not convenient, email email@example.com to schedule a time that works with your schedule (including international times).

-Support Site: a fully searchable support site outlining all of the Artstor Digital Library's features, known issues, and technical alerts.
+Support site: A fully searchable support site outlining all of Artstor Digital Library's features, known issues, and technical alerts.
 Visit the site at support.artstor.org.

-Need assistance?
+Need a human?
 User Services is available between 9am and 6pm EST.

 Phone: 877.771.4908 (USA only), +1 212.500.2414